garrandall/popular-music-data/tracks/i-lived-onerepublic.md

 Oh, oh, oh, oh

 With every broken bone, I swear I lived
-With every broken bone, I swear I...
+With every broken bone, I swear I

 I, I did it all
 I, I did it all